 In the modified graphic above, the middle portion of the image shows the substrate structure at its original length, L. The top portion of the image depicts the thermal expansion ΔL (the thermal component of strain) experienced by the substrate due to temperature change ΔT{subst} and its thermal expansion coefficient CTE{subst} .
-The bottom third of the image depicts the amount of compressive length change 11 (a thermally coupled mechanical component of strain) imparted on the substrate by other elements of the structure, modeled here as a spring.
-The ultimate actual change in length of the substrate structure is a function of both of these where, F is the restoring force applied by the spring, and k is the spring constant.
+The bottom third of the image depicts the amount of compressive length change u (a thermally coupled mechanical component of strain) imparted on the substrate by other elements of the structure, modeled here as a spring.
+The ultimate actual change in length of the substrate structure is a function of both of these